Windows ProRes: First Impression by Chris Zwar - ProVideo Coalition

 Having been less than impressed by the miraizon product, which is no longer available, my main priority was to compare the encodes from a Mac with the same content encoded using Windows ProRes.

 I opened After Effects on my Mac and put together a quick collection of footage from different jobs I’ve been working on.
-I set up a variety of ProRes renders – LT, 422, 422HQ and 4444.
+I set up a variety of ProRes renders – LT and 422 at “millions of colours”, 422HQ and 4444 at “trillions” of colours.
 Before I hit “render”, I saved.

 Then I opened the same project on my Windows machine, and rendered exactly the same thing.